-- a) Budgeting for procurement: All Labs/Estts will project their annual budget requirements under various heads including procurement of stores/ services in accordance with guidelines issued by Directorate of Budget, Finance & Accounts (DBF&A).
-As procurement of stores form a sizeable part of the budgetary projection, these requirements need to be realistically worked out to ensure progress of the major programs/ projects and other R&D activities.
-Annexure 'A' may be referred with respect to budget projection, budget monitoring and expenditure consolidation. - b) Banking Instruments: Generally, payments to the foreign firms in case of procurement of stores are made through Letter of Credit (LC) or Direct Bank Transfer (DBT).
+- a) Banking Instruments: Generally, payments to the foreign firms in case of procurement of stores are made through Letter of Credit (LC) or Direct Bank Transfer (DBT).
 The Uniform Customs and Practices for Documentary Credit (UCPDC) are a set of internationally recognized definition & rules for interpretation of documentary credit issued by the International Chamber of Commerce, Paris.
-Annexure 'B' may be referred with respect to banking instruments available for effecting payment to the foreign firm and the procedure for obtaining, accepting and verification of Bank Guarantees. - c) Contracts Overview: The elements and principles of contract law and the meaning and import of various legal terms used in connection with the contracts are contained in the Indian Contract Act, 1872 read with the Sale of Goods Act, 1930.
-The law relating to redressal of disputes is laid down in the Arbitration and Conciliation Act, 1996.
-Some of the salient principles relating to contracts are set out briefly in the Annexure 'C'.
+Annexure 'A' may be referred with respect to banking instruments available for effecting payment to the foreign firm and the procedure for obtaining, accepting and verification of Bank Guarantees. - b) Pre-Contract Integrity Pact: Integrity Pact is a specific tool used to build transparency in public procurement by both public institutions and private agencies.
+The goal of the Integrity Pact is to eliminate chances of corrupt practices during procurement process through a binding agreement between the Parties for specific contract.
+The standard text of Pre-Contract Integrity Pact is given in Annexure 'B'.